Caboolture South

 Caboolture South faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 12.1%, significantly lower than Greater Brisbane's average of 30.5%.
 Bachelor degrees are the most common at 9.1%, followed by postgraduate qualifications and graduate diplomas, each at 1.5%.
-Vocational credentials are held by 41.8% of residents aged 15 and above, with advanced diplomas at 10.7% and certificates at 31.1%.
-Educational participation is high, with 28.0% of residents currently enrolled in formal education.
+Vocational credentials are prevalent, with 41.8% of residents aged 15+ holding such qualifications, including advanced diplomas (10.7%) and certificates (31.1%).
+Educational participation is high, with 28.0% of residents currently enrolled in formal education, comprising 10.3% in primary, 8.0% in secondary, and 3.3% in tertiary education.

 Frequently Asked Questions - Education